Thomas-Nexus/Poker-Hand/README.md

 # Poker-Hand-Game
-A poker hand game that generates 5-card hands which displays corresponding grades and points.
+A poker hand game that generates 5-card hands which display corresponding grades and points.